zengjixiang/jina/docs/cloud-nativeness/docker-compose.md

 flow.to_docker_compose_yaml('docker-compose.yml')
 ```

-Jina generates a `docker-compose.yml` configuration file corresponding with your Flow.
+Jina-serve generates a `docker-compose.yml` configuration file corresponding with your Flow.
 You can use this directly with
 Docker Compose, avoiding the overhead of manually defining all of your Flow's services.

 ````{admonition} Use Docker-based Executors